 13. Calculator Has Settings

 It may not be huge, but the Calculator app now has a menu in the Settings app.
-Go to Settings » Apps » Calculator to update Siri & Search and language preferences.
-Maybe one day, we'll see more options, like the ability to choose the default units for conversions.
+Go to Settings » Apps » Calculator to update Siri (or Apple Intelligence & Siri), Search, Cellular Data, and language preferences.
+You may see fewer or more options depending on your personal use.
+Maybe one day, we'll be able to choose the default conversion units from here.

 14. You Can Customize Its Home Screen Icon